eoineoineoin/glTF_Physics/extensions/2.0/Khronos/KHR_physics_rigid_bodies/README.md

 Implementations of this extension should ensure that collider transforms are always kept in sync with node transforms - for example animated node transforms should be applied to the physics engine (even for static colliders).

-Note that `mesh` colliders can incur a large computational cost when converting to native types if the source mesh contains many vertices.
-In addition, real-time engines generally recommend against allowing collisions between pairs of triangulated mesh objects, preferring to collide collections of convex shapes instead.
-For best performance and behavior, consult the manual for the physics simulation engine you are using.
+Physics simulations typically recommend against allowing collisions between pairs of triangulated mesh objects, preferring to collide pairs of convex shapes instead.
+To support this, a collider may specify the `convexHull` parameter; when set to `true`, the referenced shape should be a `mesh` type and an implementation should generate the convex hull of the referenced mesh to use for collision detection.
+When used on a mesh shape which is skinned or uses morph targets, the resulting shape should be the convex hull of the deformed mesh.

 ### Physics Materials